RikkaApps/websites/www/knowledge/google_play_purchase.md

 ### Code 6

 Purchase is an interaction process between the app and Play Store.
 Many custom systems enable some restrictions by default, so that this process is blocked.
 For example, on MIUI, it's required to allow "Display interface in the background" permission for the Play Store.

-Another possible reason is spoof application like "XXX patcher" is used.